Logo

 5. Prepare for Emotional Goodbyes

-One of the hardest parts of fostering is saying goodbye when the cat finds their forever home.
+One of the hardest parts of fostering is saying goodbye when it’s time for a cat to find its forever home.
 For kids, especially, this can be an emotional experience.

 Talk About the Goal: From the start, remind your kids that fostering is a temporary job to help the cat get ready for their new family.